pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/08-borderline-organization-as-a-reorganization-junction.md

 This termination does not occur through confrontation, counterattack, or moral judgment.
 It occurs through regulatory refusal.
 The system disengages without assuming responsibility for the envying structure’s affect, coherence, or stabilization.
 Continued contact would require the system to function as an external regulator, and this role is declined.
 The cycle collapses not because it is opposed, but because it is unsupported.

 As a result, pathological envy does not persist through intensity, dominance, or interpersonal force alone.
 It selects for environments and relationships in which regulatory availability is maintained.
-This occurs either because counterpart systems are themselves compromised—through shame vulnerability, boundary diffusion, or compulsive repair—or because exit is structurally constrained by role, hierarchy, dependency, or obligation.
+This occurs either because counterpart systems are themselves compromised - through shame vulnerability, boundary diffusion, or compulsive repair - or because exit is structurally constrained by role, hierarchy, dependency, or obligation.

 Importantly, individual psychological health does not guarantee incompatibility.
 Even a relatively intact system may remain regulator-available when disengagement is costly or prohibited.
 Family hierarchies, institutional authority, caregiving roles, and moralized responsibility can override self-protective withdrawal.
 In such contexts, pathological envy may stabilize despite the relative integrity of the counterpart system.

 This selection constraint clarifies why the borderline junction is most often observed in intimate, hierarchical, and obligation-bound environments.
-Only systems that remain exposed long enough—and available as regulatory surfaces—enter the junction.
+Only systems that remain exposed long enough and are available as regulatory surfaces enter the junction.
 Systems that disengage earlier never appear in the reorganization pathways, not because they are immune, but because they are incompatible.

 ### Transition and Selection